-No one is going to deny the importance of sunlight for the proper nourishment of the basil.
+No one will deny the importance of sunlight for the proper nourishment of the basil.
 It requires 6 to 8 hours of daily sunlight.

-If you do not have such a spot in your garden still you can propagate basil pants.
-Basil grows in partial shade as well, but the rate of growth and development will be less as compared to basil plants growing in I direct impact of sunlight.
+If you still do not have such a spot in your garden, you can propagate basil pants.
+Basil grows in partial shade as well, but the rate of growth and development will be less as compared to basil plants growing in the direct impact of sunlight.

 Why do my basil plants die?

 It is because of improper watering.
-On some occasions, the plant will die because of bacterial and pathogenic infections.
+Occasionally, the plant will die because of bacterial and pathogenic infections.